Skip to main content

 An unusually high share of DM recipients are opting out.

 Industry-observed signal: opt-out rates above ~4% of sends correlate with elevated enforcement risk.
+Measured once the account has 50+ sends in the window — below that a single STOP would dominate the rate.
 Caveat: we can only count people who reply STOP — Meta does not share block/report data — so the true rate may be higher than what we measure.

 Warns — needs your explicit acknowledgment · Industry-observed risk signal